 Whether we realize it or not, we all have engaged in some form of Experiential Marketing.
 With companies seeing the benefit of incorporating innovative and engaging ways to interact with consumers, Experiential Marketing affords the opportunity to build brand awareness and loyalty among consumers, but what does the term mean?

 Also referred to as engagement marketing, Experiential Marketing campaigns give consumers the opportunity to experience brands in a unique and tangible way.
-This is all done in an effort to build brand loyalty, awareness, and increase sales.
+This is all done in an effort to build brand loyalty, and awareness, and increase sales.

 After 10 years of executing events, I realized there was no direct source to assist individuals in learning about the industry and how to progress.
 Instead, there was a six-page list of companies to sign up with and navigate through.
 And this is where the inspiration for my book, “You Do What?” was born.
 So let’s take a quick look at how an idea goes from concept to execution.